 Can you finance a car with a 650 credit score?

-Yes, it’s possible to get a car loan with a 650 credit score, although your rates might not be as good as those for an applicant with better credit.
+Yes, it’s possible to get a car loan with a 650 credit score, though your rates might not be as good as those for an applicant with better credit.
 If you shop around and aren’t happy with the interest rates you’re quoted, you might consider working on your credit before taking out a loan.

 How does an auto loan impact my credit score?